How to Crush a Weeklong Trip to Dubai, the City of the Future

 This October, Expo 2020 will unveil the latest technologies from around the globe in an urban paradise crafted from Dubai’s incredible $8.7 billion investment.
 The Museum of the Future will also open; one of the world’s grandest architectural spectacles.
 Shaped like the eye of a sewing needle, the structure was designed by an algorithm, and is the first building ever made using 3D printing technology.

-That’s why we’ve named Dubai one of our 20 Best Places for a Big Trip in 2020.
+That’s why we’ve named Dubai one of our 20 Places We're Dreaming About in 2020.
 Besides checking out Expo 2020, we’ve laid out a nifty recommended itinerary, complete with things to do, day trips to take, places to stay, and, perhaps most importantly, tips for saving a few bucks.

 Day 1: Experience the “world’s largest mall”

 After that long transatlantic haul, driving from the airport is the easiest, quickest way to get into the city.
 There are taxis parked outside the arrivals area, or you can order an Uber.
 It only takes about 20 minutes on the highway to Downtown Dubai, traffic pending.
 Public transport takes quite a bit longer, and also probably includes walking and changing metro lines or to a bus (with enough luggage and the desert sun, that may be a hard pass).
 For an idea, the metro goes directly to the Burj Khalifa/Dubai Mall station from the airport in about 45 minutes.